-2. Prep your painting area by putting down pieces of cardboard or drop cloths under the area you're going to hang your pots in.
-Hanging them allows them to drip-dry without messing up the bottom edge of the paint.
-(We like to find a nice tree with lots of branches and just let the paint drip onto the ground below.)
+2. Prep your painting area by putting down pieces of cardboard or a drop cloth under the area you’re going to hang your pots in.
+If using a wooden dowel, suspend it over your drop cloth.
+Sometimes we’ll find a tree with a lot of small branches and just let the paint drip onto the the drop cloth below.

-4. Bend some pieces of your wire into a Z shape.
+4. Bend some pieces of your floral wire into Z shapes.
 The wire should be able to easily slip through the drainage hole in the bottom of the terra cotta pot and the top of the wire should be able to hang from a branch.
-We recommend you test a few on your pots before you start.
+We recommend you test a few on your pots before you start painted them.

-*If you'd like to cover up all the terra cotta and achieve a two-toned look, paint the pots all over with a brush in your base paint color first, and allow to dry completely before beginning the dipping processes.
+*If you’d like to paint the entire pot and achieve a two-toned look, paint the pots all over with a brush in your base paint color first, and allow to dry completely before beginning the dipping processes.